aconz2/aconz2.github.io/_posts/2024-07-03-Machine-Learning-Notes.md

           * each of these parts can be varied in size from 0 (omit) up to whatever
           * O is an output rescaling to get us back to dimension C
           * is this useful or known? todo write maybe a separate blog post about this, it seems like a cool way to blend attention+ff into one layer with adjustable ratio
+    * noted in the top-k attention paper and augmenting self-attention with persistent memory
+    * the concat idea is explored in augment self attention with persistent memory, though only with the dynamic/dynamic and static/static
 * [GQA: Training Generalized Multi-Query Transformer Models from Multi-Head Checkpoints](https://arxiv.org/abs/2305.13245)
   * subsumes MQA (multi query attention) where key and value matrices are shared between heads
   * splits heads into k groups and shares key and value matrices between them